eic/epic-prod/docs/RECO/23.10.0/index.md

         proton , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:389
-                3to50deg , Sub-directory or File Count:184
-                45to135deg , Sub-directory or File Count:70
             10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:254
-                3to50deg , Sub-directory or File Count:150
-                45to135deg , Sub-directory or File Count:210
             1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:165
-                3to50deg , Sub-directory or File Count:109
-                45to135deg , Sub-directory or File Count:140
             200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:141
-                3to50deg , Sub-directory or File Count:151
-                45to135deg , Sub-directory or File Count:144
             20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:318
-                3to50deg , Sub-directory or File Count:306
-                45to135deg , Sub-directory or File Count:276
             2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:170
-                3to50deg , Sub-directory or File Count:243
-                45to135deg , Sub-directory or File Count:155
             500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:160
-                3to50deg , Sub-directory or File Count:163
-                45to135deg , Sub-directory or File Count:146
             5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:112
-                3to50deg , Sub-directory or File Count:279
-                45to135deg , Sub-directory or File Count:188
 ```